elan-ev/opencast-edudip-import/README.md

 For further details about the configuration keys, take a look at the configuration file.
 All keys are documented in the file.

+To verify the syntax of the configuration is okay, you can run:

+    ./import -t

 Workflow
 --------

 While you can use any Opencast workflow with the importer, this repository contains a minimal recommended workflow to use.
 The workflow is very simple and consists of just three steps: